cefn/lauf/docs/tutorial/bindingReact.md

 > This Form follows [React guidance](https://reactjs.org/docs/forms.html) and makes the `<input>` a _controlled component_ - handling each `onChange` by setting the Form's `text` state to whatever the user has typed so far.

-Wrapping this up, we create a game component which launches the game, stores the game as state, and binds the two UI controls.
+Wrapping this up, we create a game component which launches the game using `createGame()` from the last lesson, stores the game as state, and binds the two UI controls.

 ```typescript
 export function SimpleGame() {